-Ramkhamhaeng Hospital's Pediatric Department also features a Pediatric Intensive Care Unit (PICU), providing 24-hour critical care and close monitoring by pediatric critical care specialists.
-The PICU aims to treat and prevent conditions that could impact a child's future brain development and function.
-Parents are welcome to stay with their children around the clock for support.
+The Children's Health Center at Ramkhamhaeng Hospital provides a Pediatric Intensive Care Unit (PICU) ready to offer continuous care and close monitoring 24 hours a day by pediatric critical care specialists.
+The hospital aims to treat and prevent complications that could affect a child's future development and brain function.
+Furthermore, we allow parents to stay with and emotionally support their little ones at all times.

 Napploy, a 6-month-old, developed a low-grade fever after two days of a runny nose.
 The fever escalated overnight, prompting her parents to take her to a local hospital in Ayutthaya when sponging and fever reducers didn't help.
 At the hospital, Napploy began to seize with a temperature of 39.5°C. After a brain scan and spinal tap, her hands and feet turned blue, indicating another impending seizure.
 She was rushed to the emergency room as her fever spiked every 5-10 minutes.
 Her condition didn't improve, so her father arranged for Ramkhamhaeng Hospital to send an ambulance.